-Victor Sebestyen's Lenin: The Man, the Dictator, and the Master of Terror is the first major work in English for nearly two decades on one of the most significant figures of the twentieth century.
+Victor Sebestyen's book is the first major work in English for nearly two decades on one of the most significant figures of the twentieth century.
 In Russia to this day Lenin inspires adulation.
 Everywhere, he continues to fascinate as a man who made history, and who created a new kind of state that would later be imitated by nearly half the countries in the world.